MurilloLazzaretti/Worker-Control/README.md

 ## ⚡️ Configuration

-Afeter install Worker Control, in the installation folder, there is a file named ConfigWorkers.json.
+After install Worker Control, in the installation folder, there is a file named ConfigWorkers.json.
 Change it as you need.

 ```json
 {